vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/blog.md

 If you are not satisfied with the prompt text on the top of the timeline page, you can use `themeConfig.blog.timeline` to customize one.

-## available parameters in Front Matter
+## available parameters in frontmatter

 ### hero